neil7057/all-about-autism/README.md

 * Responsive design - content scales from 280px to Large Desktop.
 Some content is hidden at smaller resolutions to maintain user experience.
 * Menu navbar remains consistent with a green highlight for current page.
-* There is an extensive gallery of photographs using third party code to enlarge images and provide gallery navigation.
-* Extensive additional information and links on the Ourtrip page together with a day by day summary of an actual journey.
+* There is a bank of questions, selected at random to ensure that each visit.quiz is unique.
+* The main landing page contains information about the Autism condition.
 * Contact form and success confirmation page.
-* Option to send a direct email from Footer.
+* There are links to other Autism resources.
+* The site is clean and uncluttered and adherees to the standard bright colour rainbow theme of Autism resources.
 * Bespoke 404 page with navbar.

 ## Technologies Used

 ### Development Environment
--   The site was developed in a [Codeanywehere IDE](https://codeanywhere.com/) and [Gitpod](https://www.gitpod.io/) environment using VSC.
+-   The site was developed in a [Gitpod](https://www.gitpod.io/) environment using VSC.

 ### Languages Used